 - There’s enough sauce so that I’ve made this with variable amounts of chicken and it always turns out well.

-- To cook from frozen chicken breasts, just add the chicken in the bottom, top with the onion and sauce and cook for 25 minutes for the smaller amount, about 28 for the larger.
+- To cook from frozen chicken breasts, just add the chicken in the bottom, top with the onion and add five minutes.

 - The total time at the top includes prep & the heat up of the Instant Pot as well as the quick release for the smaller amount of fresh chicken.